awesomerank/awesomerank.github.io/lists/bfred-it/Awesome-WebExtensions.md

 - [webext-options-sync ★14](https://github.com/bfred-it/webext-options-sync) - Helps you manage and autosave your extension's options.
 - [webext-inject-on-install ★1](https://github.com/bfred-it/webext-inject-on-install) - Automatically add content scripts to existing tabs when your extension is installed.
 Chrome + Firefox.
 - [redux-webext](https://github.com/ivantsov/redux-webext) - Uses [redux ★34851](https://github.com/reactjs/redux) for managing the state of your WebExtension
+- [mozilla/webextension-polyfill ★177](https://github.com/mozilla/webextension-polyfill) - Polyfill to support the standardized promise based API in the `browser` namespace.

 ## Tools